azizamirsaidova/azizamirsaidova/README.md

 I'm Aziza, researcher and engineer interested in topics related to data science, ml and nlp.
 I'm a recent Master's graduate from Artificial Intelligence program at Northwestern University and currently work in [Blinc](https://tiilt.northwestern.edu/projects/blinc/) platfom at [Tiilt Lab](https://tiilt.northwestern.edu).

 These days, I'm exploring/working/experimenting with,
-- Question Answering Systems
+- question answering systems
-- Multilingual(particularly Turkic langs) datasets and its application to various NLP tasks
+- multilingual(particularly Turkic langs) datasets and its application to various NLP tasks
 - also exploring/reading papers about Graph Representation Learning

 I'm also looking for a ml/nlp engineer roles where I can get involved in interesting projects and learn more.
 So, if you are hiring, visit my [page](https://azizamirsaidova.github.io) for more info on my past projects.